rayaman/multi/README.md

 end)
 multi:mainloop() -- the main loop of the program, multi:umanager() exists as well to allow integration in other loops Ex: love2d love.update function.
 More on this binding in the wiki!
 ```
-The library is modular so you only need to require what you need to.
-Because of this, the global enviroment is altered</br>
+The library is modular, so you only need to require what you need to.
+Because of this, the global environment is altered</br>

 There are many useful objects that you can use</br>
 Check out the wiki for detailed usage, but here are the objects:</br>
 - Process#</br>
-- QueueQueuer#</br>
+- Queue#</br>
 - Alarm</br>
 - Loop</br>
 - Event</br>